kavia-common/india-weather-tracker-7988-7997/india_weather_frontend/README.md

 - Reverse geocoding: https://nominatim.openstreetmap.org/

 ## Notes

+- Dynamic background mapping lives in src/components/WeatherBackground.js (see pickBackgroundTheme).
+You can update gradient colors or add image overlays (hosted in /public/assets) for each weather group.

 - Users must allow location access in the browser for automatic detection.
 - The search feature is only available to authenticated users.